May 25, 2018

 The capital intensity of agriculture is driven primarily by high farmland values.
 Although productive agricultural land is considered a good investment, it does tie-up a lot of capital.
 Often, this limits the ability of a farming operation to invest in technology, equipment and systems that can improve business profitability.

-Although many investors expect farmland values to appreciate, servicing any debt, or generating consistent annual cash returns from commodity cropping or extensive farming can be challenging.
+Although many investors expect farmland values to appreciate, servicing any debt and generating consistent income from farming can be challenging.

 Despite the sound fundamentals supporting an investment into agricultural land, any capital gains resulting from asset appreciation are not realised until the land is sold.
-Some investors may be content with this approach, but it is a significant barrier to others who require consistent annual returns – such as pension funds.
+Some investors may be content with this approach, but it is a significant barrier to others who require consistent annual returns.

 Furthermore, investing in conventional farming is not straightforward, or without substantial weather and disease risk.
 Droughts, floods, or an animal disease outbreak can quickly put even the most well-run farming operations in financial difficulty.